-On Good Friday Christians, and not just Catholics, around the world will abstain from eating meat.
+On Good Friday, many Christians, not only Catholics, around the world will abstain from eating meat.
 Some know why, some have an idea, and others will just do it because that’s how they were raised.

 In the oldest documents that refers to abstaining from meat, the word caro is used to denote flesh meats.
 This word, caro, is Latin and where we get the words carnivores and carnivorous, it has always been understood as the flesh of land animals and never has referred to animals from the sea.
 (This is why in some dioceses the eating of muskrats, beavers, alligators and frogs are not considered caro because they spend majority of their time in the water.)